 Remember you don’t stop making careless mistakes by simply practicing more problems.
 That’s a good way to make bad habits permanent.

 You stop making careless mistakes by reflecting on why you made the mistake in the first place and then building a habit into your test-taking routine that makes it impossible to make that mistake again.
+Read this blog for more tips on how to eliminate silly mistakes.

-#3.
+SAT Study Tip #3.
 DO focus on comprehensive studying.

 The last two weeks is the time to focus on everything.
 Are you strong on the math section but weak on the reading section?
 You still have to study math.